 Image blocking in Windows Phone 7.5 (Nokia Lumia 900):

 CSS font properties, links and length are variables

 Diving into specifics, most of the following font properties are supported in clients that display styled ALT text:

-I would assume that most web-safe or default fonts would be supported.
 I’d also recommend this list of commonly installed fonts on Windows and Mac.

 Other notable image blocking behaviors

 In many email clients, ALT text will disappear once the size or length of the text exceeds the width and/or height of the image container.
 Due to this behavior, it’s probably best to stick to shorter descriptions and smaller font sizes to avoid having your ALT text removed altogether.

 Almost all email clients allow you to change your settings to display or hide images automatically (although most often hiding/blocking is the default setting), and they’ll prompt users to turn images on for individual messages.
 Some also allow users to add specific senders to an allowlist or address book, or select a “Always display images from…”

 Preview your email with images off (and on!)